To be eligible for admission as a regular student in the M.Sc. program in Molecular Biology, you must:

 - consult the list of accredited laboratories of the program and ensure that a professor agrees to supervise your research project;

-- provide an acceptation letter from a research director (for 2 years’ Mastter) or a letter of acceptation of the responsible of the option (1 year Master);
+- provide an acceptation letter from a research director (for 2 years’ Mastter) or a letter of acceptation of the option (1 year Master);

 - provide a letter of motivation